sdttttt/ress/README.md

 # Ress

-This is a subproject of Ressu, responsible for the RSS/XML parse and process work.
+This is a subproject of Ressu, responsible for the RSS/XML parse and process work. ress does not make network requests, but simply parses the text into structures.

 xml parse code design mode comes from [iovxw/rssbot](https://github.com/iovxw/rssbot). provides excellent XML parsing extensibility.